 To find the native fold of a given protein on current NISQ hardware, a problem formulation that adheres to the restrictions of the hardware must be adapted.
 The most commonly used approach involves formulating the problem on a coarse-grained lattice~\cite{perdomo2008construction, perdomo2012finding,robert2021resource, babbush2014construction, babej2018coarse, irback2022folding, pamidimukkala2024protein}.
 In this formulation, the protein is represented as a chain of multiple beads, where each bead corresponds to a single or multiple amino acids (see Fig.~\ref{fig:foldings}).

 The positions a bead can take are discretized and interactions between amino acids are modeled according to nearest- (or next$^n$-nearest-) neighbor interactions on the lattice sites.
-The free energy of a given fold is derived from pairwise interaction of the amino acids either by a simple hydrophobic-hydrophilic (HP) model, the interaction matrix derived by Myazawa and Jernigan~\cite{miyazawa1985estimation} or Lennard-Jones-type potentials~\cite{boulebnane2023peptide}.
-Using these coarse grained problem representations, finding the lowest energy configuration reduces to a discrete optimization problem (which can be mapped to a QUBO), which is even in the simplest HP case known to be NP-complete~\cite{berger1998protein}.
+The free energy of a given fold is derived from pairwise interactions of the amino acids either by a simple hydrophobic-hydrophilic (HP) model, the interaction matrix derived by Miyazawa and Jernigan~\cite{miyazawa1985estimation} or Lennard-Jones-type potentials~\cite{boulebnane2023peptide}.
+Using these coarse-grained problem representations, finding the lowest energy configuration reduces to a discrete optimization problem (which can be mapped to a QUBO), which is even in the simplest HP case, known to be NP-complete~\cite{berger1998protein}.

 Since the first formulation of the problem~\cite{perdomo2008construction} various model improvements have been made.
-For example two different ways of encoding the positions of the amino acids on the lattice have emerged; either direct encoding as coordinates, often denoted as a \textit{coordinate-based} models~\cite{perdomo2008construction}, or as a set of turns the polypeptide chain has taken, denoted \textit{turn-based} models \cite{perdomo2012finding}.
+For example, two different ways of encoding the positions of the amino acids on the lattice have emerged; either direct encoding as coordinates on a finite size lattice of size $L$, often denoted as a \textit{coordinate-based} models~\cite{perdomo2008construction}, or as a set of turns the polypeptide chain has taken, denoted \textit{turn-based} models \cite{perdomo2012finding}.

 In this paper, we focus on the most promising near-future candidates that can be efficiently mapped onto a quantum annealer, specifically those models with bounded locality, that is models that have a limited number of qubits participating in an interaction.
 The models we investigate are: